 Be prepared to take a few days off for bed rest.
 Do not engage in strenuous activities, lifting, and bending to keep the stitches from opening up.
 Doing so will help you recover faster.
 The recommended days of rest are 2 to 3 days.

-For the first two days after your surgery, you should only eat soft foods.
+You should only eat soft foods for the first two days after your surgery.
 Cold foods will also help numb discomfort or pain in the extracted area.
 Here are some suggestions of what to eat: